Eddie Vedder: Pearl Jam

 Later that same year the band released its third studio album, Vitalogy, which became the band's third straight album to reach multi-platinum status.
-It was at this time that Vedder began to be featured more on rhythm guitar, as well as on back up vocals and some drumming.
+On the album, Vedder was featured more extensively on rhythm guitar, and also provided back up vocals and some drumming.
 The pressure of fame is a common theme of Vedder's songs on the album.
 The album received Grammy nominations for Album of the Year and Best Rock Album in 1996.
-Vitalogy was ranked number 485 on Rolling Stone magazine's list of the 500 greatest albums of all time.
+Vitalogy was ranked 485th on Rolling Stone magazine's list of the 500 greatest albums of all time.
 The lead single "Spin the Black Circle" won a Grammy Award in 1996 for Best Hard Rock Performance.
 Although Dave Abbruzzese performed on the album Vitalogy, he was fired in August 1994, four months before the album was released.
 The band cited political differences between Abbruzzese and the other members; for example, he disagreed with the Ticketmaster boycott.
 He was replaced by Jack Irons, a close friend of Vedder and the former and original drummer of the Red Hot Chili Peppers.

-Regarding the approach Pearl Jam took after its initial success, Vedder stated, "We've had the luxury of writing our own job description...and that description has basically been cut down to just one line: make music."
 The band subsequently released No Code in 1996 and Yield in 1998.
 In 1998, prior to Pearl Jam's U.S. Yield Tour, Irons left the band due to dissatisfaction with touring.
 Pearl Jam enlisted former Soundgarden drummer Matt Cameron as Irons' replacement on an initially temporary basis, but he soon became the permanent replacement for Irons.
 "Do the Evolution" (from Yield) received a Grammy nomination for Best Hard Rock Performance.
+Vedder described Pearl Jam's approach in 1998, saying "We've had the luxury of writing our own job description...and that description has basically been cut down to just one line: make music."

 In 1998, Pearl Jam recorded "Last Kiss", a cover of a 1960s ballad made famous by J. Frank Wilson and the Cavaliers.
 It was released on the band's 1998 fan club Christmas single; however, by popular demand, the cover was released to the public as a single in 1999.
 "Last Kiss" peaked at number two on the Billboard charts and became the band's highest-charting single.

 In 2000, the band released its sixth studio album, Binaural, and initiated a successful and ongoing series of official bootlegs.
 The band released seventy-two such live albums in 2000 and 2001, and set a record for most albums to debut in the Billboard 200 at the same time.
 "Grievance" (from Binaural) received a Grammy nomination for Best Hard Rock Performance.
 The band released its seventh studio album, Riot Act, in 2002.
 Pearl Jam's contribution to the 2003 film Big Fish, titled "Man of the Hour," was nominated for a Golden Globe Award in 2004.
-The band's eighth studio album, the eponymous Pearl Jam, was released in 2006.
-The band released its ninth studio album, Backspacer, in 2009, its tenth studio album, Lightning Bolt, in 2013, and its eleventh studio album, Gigaton, in 2020.
+The band's eighth studio album, the self-titled Pearl Jam, was released in 2006.
+The band released its ninth studio album, Backspacer, in 2009, its tenth studio album, Lightning Bolt, in 2013, its eleventh studio album, Gigaton, in 2020, and its twelfth studio album, Dark Matter, in 2024.